REFER A PATIENT - Please click here for details.

 When calling to confirm your rebate, please advise your health fund that Miami Private Hospital is a Tier 2 contracted Hospital.

-Yes.
-Lymphoedema is not inflammatory tissue, rather it is a condition where the lympathics are not functioning and the isolated limb affected by lymphoedema fills with fluid and is not generally painful.
-However, where lymphoedema is secondary to lipoedema due to the lipoedema tissue causing significant burden & scarring on the lymphatics, the limbs (often both limbs affected symmetrically) are painful.
+Lymphoedema is not inflammatory tissue, rather it is a condition where the lympathics are not functioning and the isolated limb affected by Lymphoedema fills with fluid and is not generally painful.
+However, where Lymphoedema is secondary to Lipoedema due to the lipoedema tissue causing significant burden & scarring on the lymphatics, the limbs (often both limbs affected symmetrically) are painful.

 Consultation and Diagnosis